Local Support Groups

 Helpline: A team of highly trained advisors provide specialist information and advice on all aspects of life with diabetes, whether you’re living with diabetes yourself, supporting a loved one, or worried about your risk.
 Call 0345 123 2399 (Monday to Friday, 9am to 6pm) or email email@example.com for answers, support or just to talk to someone who knows about diabetes.

 Support Forum: an online community where you can chat to and share experiences with others living with and affected by diabetes.
-It's free to use, and there 24/7.
+It's free to use, and available 24/7.

 Learning Zone: for simple, practical information from diabetes experts tailored to you.
 It covers a wide range of helpful topics, from the basics of diabetes management, food and exercise, to looking after your mental wellbeing.